 “Shhh… My story.”
 Linda put a finger to her lips before she continued.

-“He was magnificent… The lanky slightly goofy one trying, but mostly failing, to emulate.
-After a while, as the others ran off somewhere else, he gave up and flayed himself down dispirited under a tree.
+“He was magnificent… The lanky, slightly goofy one, trying but mostly failing to emulate.
+After a while as the others ran off somewhere else again, he gave up and flayed himself down dispirited under a tree.
 I watched him for a while and could see that he was daydreaming.

 Then he got up and engaged in some decidedly less physical games.
 I could not hear his mutterings but it looked like he was engaging in some form of role play.
 He seemed to skip between parts and from his manner I could tell the one was a girl! … Could I?
 Should I dare approach him?
-Maybe I needed something to lure him in.
+Maybe I needed something to lure him in?
 He flopped down on the grass next to the tree, pulled out a Pez dispenser from his pocket, and proceeded to empty it.
-So… she thought, he likes sweets… ”
+So, I thought, he likes sweets… ”

 “Why?
 I came to you with a bag of sweets wanting to be your friend.
-The dress I wore was my mother’s idea.
-She made me put it on that morning saying she was tired of always seeing me in shorts and a T. I was so upset with her because I thought it would ruin everything.
+The dress I wore was my mothers idea.
+She made me put it on that morning saying she was tired of always seeing me in shorts and a Tee.
+I was so upset with her because I thought it would ruin everything.
 That you would just think me some silly girl in a pink dress.
-I had no idea it would turn out to be the clincher.
+I had no idea it would turn out to be the clincher!
 How surprised my mom must have been to see me in a dress again the next day!”

 “Simple really.
-After a while my brother noticed I wasn’t running behind him anymore, so he followed me.
-Mostly I covered my tracks, but that day I was running late.
-You know him, he climbed onto the roof of the warehouse and saw us through a window.
-Told my mom and the rest was history.
-I don’t hold it against him anymore, or my mom for that matter.
-I suppose they just did what they thought was right, and you can’t fault them for that.
-After that day my parent’s watched me like a hawk and I rarely got to dress, but for some rare occasions.
-The thrill was still there, but I suppose it was now laced with feelings of guilt.
-After I left home and I gained freedom and independence it all came back and I started dressing more frequently.
+After a while my brother noticed I wasn’t running behind him anymore so he followed me.
+Mostly I tried to cover my tracks but that day I was running a bit late.
+You know him, he climbed onto the roof of the warehouse and saw us through a window, told my mom and the rest was history.
+I don’t hold it against him anymore or my mom for that matter.
+I suppose they just did what they thought was right and you can’t fault them for that.
+After that day my parents watched me like a hawk and I rarely got to dress but for some rare occasions.
+The thrill was still there but I suppose it was now laced with feelings of guilt.
+After I left home and I gained my independence it all came back and I started dressing more frequently.
 That’s my story in brief.”